hunterjackson/froglol/.github/BRANCH_PROTECTION.md

 With these rules enabled, the following will be **blocked** from merging:

+- ❌ Code that fails any unit test
-- ❌ Code that fails any test
+- ❌ Code that fails any integration test
 - ❌ Code with < 80% test coverage
 - ❌ Code with linting errors
 - ❌ Code with security vulnerabilities (high severity)